nats-io/nats-general/architecture/ARCHITECTURE.md

 ## Core NATS client design and architecture

-Because the [NATS protocol](http://nats.io/documentation/internals/nats-protocol/) is text based and simple, with only a handful of verbs, NATS Clients are fairly straightforward.
+The [NATS protocol](http://nats.io/documentation/internals/nats-protocol/) is text based and simple, with only a handful of verbs.
+NATS Clients are fairly straightforward.
 Complexity typically falls into reconnection algorithms and the buffering of messages.
 Architecture varies based on the idiomatic features of the client language or platforms, although all officially maintained clients support the following features:

   - Allow credentials to be passed when connecting to a server
   - TLS support